Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 How to write a cover letter for an application to a job

-When writing a cover letter you must keep in mind that it should be tailored to the specific job and company you are applying to.
-This requires researching the company and job advertisement prior to when you start writing.
-Make sure to use a professional tone and avoid using a casual language.
+When you’re writing your cover letter you must keep in mind that your cover letter must be tailored for the specific job or company you’re applying to.
+It is important to research the company and job description before you start writing.
+Also, you should be sure that you use a professional tone and refrain from using informal words.